Renewable EnergyDirectors: Prof Frank Neumann and Adjunct A/Prof Markus Wagner

 Renewable energy is playing an increasing role in the supply of energy worldwide and will help mitigate climate change.
 We as computer scientists contribute to the mitigation with the development of algorithmic solutions to a wide range of challenges.
 For example, we have extensive experience in the design optimisation of wind farms and wave energy farms (see below), and in the development of human-readable prediction models.

 In order to promote the research on Computational Intelligence methods for their application to the energy production and consumption domain, members of the Optimisation and Logistics Group co-founded the IEEE CIS Task Force on Computational Intelligence in the Energy Domain.
-Currently, Dr. Markus Wagner is co-chair of this task force.
+Dr. Markus Wagner was the founding chair of this task force.
 For more information on the events and special issues that this task force organises, please visit the official website.

-Layout Optimization of Large Wind FarmsIn order to further increase the productivity of wind farms, we need to exploit methods that help to optimise their performance.
+Layout Optimisation of Large Wind FarmsIn order to further increase the productivity of wind farms, we need to exploit methods that help to optimise their performance.

 In case of problems with the video stream, watch it on Youtube.